Vanuatu at the World Athletics Championships

-Vanuatu has competed at every edition of the IAAF World Athletics Championships since its inception in 1983.
+Vanuatu has competed at every edition of the World Athletics Championships since its inception in 1983.
 Its competing country code is VAN.
 The country has not won any medals at the competition and as of 2017 no Vanuatuan athlete has progressed beyond the first round of an event.

 2009

 Vanuatu competed at the 2009 World Championships in Athletics from 15–23 August.
 A team of 2 athletes was announced in preparation for the competition.